 You will be asked to walk around to help improve breathing and blood flow.

-You will be given medication for any pain you have.
+You will be given medicine for any pain you have.
 Tell your nurse if you are uncomfortable.

-Incisions may leak a small amount of pinkish fluid for the first day or 2.
+Incisions may leak a small amount of pinkish fluid for the first couple of days.

 Spotting from the vagina may occur.
 If so, ask the nurse for a sanitary pad.